opus1993/pubrepo/content/post/2021-06-09-data-evangelist-part-14/index.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6802868573795704832" height="1051" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

 Coming full circle back to the #SLICED competition, the near term choices that a data scientist makes, like the use of python, or a specific cloud service, or a software, are all tactics.
-If it's on #SLICED, its two hours of entertaining tactics.
+If it's on #SLICED, it is two hours of entertaining tactics.

 Experts create a culture of mentorship and growth.
 Experts do work that has impact.
 Experts communicate effectively.
-And experts think strategically.
+And experts think and work strategically.

 ----